Last Updated: June 3, 2026

 Work Type

-There is a base calendar for making exceptions such as defining shifts, workweeks, days off, and family leave and vacation.
+A base calendar allows for exceptions, such as shifts, workweeks, days off, family leave, and vacation.

-Work is calculated when assigned to a task.
+Work is calculated when assigned to an activity.

 The cost (standard) rate is calculated in minutes, hours, days, weeks, months, or annually.